xenloops/talks/under-construction.md

 ## Principles for low-friction tooling

+Some distinctly anti-Vogon ideals:

 * Surface findings where developers work -- IDE plugins, PR comments, not a separate portal
 * Signal-to-noise tuning -- Suppress accepted risks so new findings land with impact.
 * Work with the business -- Flag the findings that business cares about.
 If Criticals and Highs are the only findings that business wants resolved, don't even show Mediums and lower to the devs.
 * Actionable output -- Not just "it's vulnerable" but "here's a fix, here's why it matters, here's the blast radius"
 * Convince dev teams that it's in their best interest. -- Do you want to know of and fix an issue locally, or wait until it blocks you and your PM schedules a meeting with security?
 * Be reasonable -- Not every security check belongs in pre-commit or the IDE.
 Secrets, SAST (at least for criticals), yes; pen-testing or DAST takes longer, and SCA results usually don't change frequently.
 How about developer security training in the workflow?